nref/BrowseRouter/README.md

         Show help.

     BrowseRouter.exe
+        Automatic registration.
+        Same as --register if not already registered, otherwise --unregister.
+        If the app has moved or been renamed, updates the existing registration.

+    BrowseRouter.exe [-r | --register]
         Register as a web browser, then open Settings.
         The user must choose BrowseRouter as the default browser.
         No need to run as admin.